web-work-tools/indieweb/content/posts/indiewebsummit-2019.md

 ---

-The IndieWeb organization decided against youtube this year, and I can understand why.
-However, Twitch is not easy to embed from, and youtube offers autotranscription, which is very useful and relies on sophisticated AI.. not something I can spin up from a [BASH shell](https://web-work.tools/command-line-git-ssh).

-So I [grabbed the audio](https://www.locoloader.com/twitch-video-downloader/) from twitch, [converted to mp4](https://windowsloop.com/download-m3u8-video-with-ffmpeg/) with `ffmpeg`, chopped it up with `kdenlive` and put it on youtube (so I could take advantage of the easy embed, and autotranscription).

-One thing led to another, and here we have what I find to be a useful resource for keeping track of all the cool people and linkes referenced during Day 1 of IndieWeb Summit 2019!

 * [Twitch.tv - IndieWeb](https://www.twitch.tv/videos/445919345)
 * [Plaidophile -IndieWeb Summit 2019, day 1](https://beesbuzz.biz/blog/3785-IndieWeb-Summit-2019-day-1#more) - (Check out these event notes by Fuzzy, and [add yours here](https://github.com/web-work-tools/indieweb/blob/master/content/posts/indiewebsummit-2019.md).)